 On May 24, 2010, FHFA announced an initiative to improve the consistency and quality of data for appraisals and other loan information.
 This initiative will enhance the collateral, borrower, and loan data submitted to the enterprises.
 The Uniform Mortgage Data Program is a long-term joint effort to create uniform data standards and collection processes.
 Though the enterprises are working together on this initiative, each enterprise operates as a separate business and, according to FHFA, will continue to exercise independent business judgment on the use of loan data.
-The service of the continue to the service of th

 FHFA believes that a common framework will result in better lender efficiency and enterprise risk management.
 Likewise, common data standards are expected to lead to more consistent data submissions from appraisers, mortgage lenders, servicers, and others.
-The enterprises will deploy the data standards program in phases, through a common platform that will include stakeholder input.184
+The enterprises will deploy the data standards program in phases, through a common platform that will include stakeholder input.